 Did You Know?

-- Eagle owls are the largest owl in the world!
+- Eagle owls are the largest bodied owl species in the world!

 - Like most owls, eagle owls have excellent hearing and night vision.